unlv-evol/PaReco/README.md

 source venv/bin/activate

 ```
-Now, let's install the dependencies
+Now, let us install the dependencies
 ```
 pip install -r requirements.txt
 ```
 Note: `PaReco` is tested on `python 3.7, 3.8, 3.9 & 3.10`

 ## Publications
 `PaReco` is completely open and free to be used and extended by researchers and developers.
-Incase you this tool in your publication, kindly cite the following papers:
+Incase you use this tool in your publication, kindly cite the following papers:

 1. Ramkisoen, P. K., Businge, J., van Bladel, B., Decan, A., Demeyer, S., De Roover, C., & Khomh, F. (2022, November).
 [PaReco: patched clones and missed patches among the divergent variants of a software family](https://dl.acm.org/doi/abs/10.1145/3540250.3549112).
 In Proceedings of the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (pp. 646-658).

 ## Contributing
+Join us in building this tool.
+Contribution is encourage for OSS community.
+If interested, take a look at our [contribution guidelines](https://)
+## Issues
+Before reporting any issues, please visit the [issue reporting guidelines](https://) page.